Robie House: Usage

 In July 1966, Adlai Stevenson III announced that the newly-formed Adlai E. Stevenson Institute of International Affairs, a think tank devoted to left-wing causes, would be headquartered at the Robie House.
-The institute intended to convert part of the house into offices, and it would also host meetings and seminars there.
+The institute intended to convert part of the house into offices and to host meetings and seminars there.
 The house had no structural issues, so the institute hired SOM to refurbish the house and add some furnishings.
 At ground level, the entrance hall became a reception room; the billiard room became a library, and the playroom became a seminar hall.
 The living room was converted to a lounge, the dining room retained its original function, and the second-floor guest rooms became a public relations office.
 The third-floor bedrooms also became offices.
 The Stevenson Institute moved into the building in February 1967, and the institute hosted its first party at the house in 1968.
 Though the house was poorly suited as a workplace for the institute's 25 employees, the University of Chicago allowed the institute to stay there without paying rent.
 Some of the Robie House's decorations were damaged in a burglary in 1970.

 The Stevenson Institute formally merged with the University of Chicago in 1975, and the university continued to use the house's meeting rooms.
 The institute also allowed the public to make appointments to tour the house.
 Subsequently, the university's office of development used the house, followed by the university's alumni association.
-By the 1980s, the Robie House served as the alumni association's headquarters.
-At the time, a reporter described the house as being in poor shape, with cracked walls, peeling paint, and damaged decorations due to patchwork repairs.
-Meanwhile, the university spent only $15,000 annually on maintenance, and it did not try to obtain funding from external sources.
-The house was filled with desks and cabinets.
+By the 1980s, the Robie House was the alumni association's headquarters and was filled with desks and cabinets.
+The house was in poor shape, with cracked walls, peeling paint, and damaged decorations due to patchwork repairs.
+The university spent only $15,000 annually on maintenance, and it did not try to obtain funding from external sources.
 The university continued to host guided tours of the Robie House for a fee, though photography was not allowed at the time.
 In addition, the interior tours covered only two or three rooms.